zfs-old-crap/linkytime/docs/UserGuide.md

 Edits the module specified in the module list.

+Format: `medit INDEX m/MODULE_NAME`

+* Edits the module at the specified `INDEX`.
+The index refers to the index number shown in the displayed module list.
+The index **must be a positive integer** 1, 2, 3, …​
+* The Existing value will be updated to the input value.

+Examples:

+* `medit 1 m/CS2101`
+* `medit 2 m/Internship`

 #### Delete a module: `mdelete`

 Deletes the specified module from the module list.